blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 ### Getting Started - A Couple Suggestions
 ---

-- Rust's rising star, in search, has yet to exceed the stuff you wire-brush off your grill.
+- Rust's rising star, at least in search, has yet to exceed the stuff you wire-brush off your grill.
 So, qualify your searches for <a href="https://www.rust-lang.org/Rust">Rust</a>.
 - Follow the book in the beginning.
 It pays dividends.
 This is crazy unintuitive for experienced programmers - we have github - we know all sorts of loops and variables.

 But, there's a main function: